 Kinase fusions are detected in <1% to 2% of CRC patients, primarily involve RET, NTRK, ALK, and ROS, and are clustered in CRC in the right hemicolon, associated with MSI-H and RAS wild-type, and shortened overall survival.
 Few studies show that patients with these fusions may benefit from targeted tyrosine kinase inhibitor therapy.

 For patients for whom none of the above biomarkers are available for therapy, MSI-H or even mismatch repair deficiency (MMR-D) is a predictive biomarker for ICI.
 However, this limits this type of therapy to approximately 5% of metastatic CRC.
 MMR-D leads to an accumulation of somatic variants and thus a high tumor mutation burden (TMB).

-However, this can also arise independently of an MMR-D/MSI-H, such as through variants in POLE.
-Therefore, a high TMB seems to be a more appropriate marker for the response of immunotherapy with ICI.
-Homozygous or hemizygous variants in JAK1 are predictive of resistance to immunotherapy with ICI.
-They are found in about 15% of primary CRC, but less frequently in metastatic CRC.
+However, this can also arise independently of an MMR-D/MSI-H, e.g., due to variants in POLE.
+Therefore, a high TMB seems to be a more appropriate marker for the response of ICI.
+Homozygous or hemizygous variants in JAK1 are predictive for resistance to ICI.
+They are found in approximately 15% of primary CRC, but less frequently in metastatic CRC.